fbpx

 Families will move furniture to clean every corner and generally make the home spotless in preparation for visitors.
 This might include touching up paint, making repairs, and washing windows.
 Some regions designate a certain day of the New Year period as the traditional house-cleaning day.

-7. Special foods for Lunar New Year
+7. Eating special foods for Lunar New Year

 Every region has traditional foods associated with the holiday.
 In China, these are typically chosen because their names sound similar to words meaning abundance, luck, or prosperity.
-For example, a traditional whole fish, called “yu,” shares its name with the word for abundance.
+For example, a traditional whole fish called “yu” shares its name with the word for abundance.
 In Shanghai, certain dumplings that resemble gold ingots are traditional.
 In Guangzhou, oysters are eaten because their name in the local dialect means “good business.”

 Matt Reischer, a food critic for a Chinese neighborhood blog, shares that “[My wife and I] make sure to eat a whole fish (usually bass or croaker) which symbolizes ‘unity’ for the coming new year.”